-Assignments: Two assignments related to hands on camera operations and post digital production using Adobe Bridge, Camera Raw plug-in, and Photoshop.
+Assignments: Two assignments related to hands on camera operations and post digital production using Adobe Bridge, Camera Raw plug-in, and/or Photoshop.
+These images will be narrative/storyline driven.

 Exam: Technical aspects of digital photography, Adobe Bridge, Camera Raw plug-in, and Photoshop.